-GV Health I TITLE: Clinical Trial Standard Operating Procedure 09: Participant Informed Consent Process & Documentation Document Type: Procedure Approved by: CMO & EDMS Directorate: CMO & Medical Services Section: Research Author/Prepared by: Dr Ainslev Robinson Position: Clinical Trials Coordinator
+GV Health TITLE: Clinical Trial Standard Operating Procedure 09: Participant Informed Consent Process & Documentation Document Type: Procedure Approved by: Governance Committee Directorate: CMO + Medical Services Section: Research Author/Prepared by: Dr Ainsley Robinson Position: Clinical Trials Coordinator

-- Witnesses are not a requirement in Australia unless they are providing a signature on behalf of a person who cannot sign themselves or are attesting to a translation of the Participant Information provided (see also ICH GCP E6 (R2) Section 4.8.9).
+- After all questions are satisfactorily answered, potential participants who wish to participate in the research will provide a record of their agreement either through physically signing a paper copy of the consent form or electronically signing a consent form using an approved format that accurately documents the time, date, and authenticity of their signature.
+The PI/delegate will countersign and date that the consent process has occurred.
+Ideally, this will be done contemporaneously; however, under special circumstances related to the nature of the study the HREC may approve this signature to occur at a later time with appropriate documentation. - Witnesses are not a requirement in Australia unless they are providing a signature on behalf of a person who cannot sign themselves or are attesting to a translation of the Participant Information provided (see also ICH GCP E6 (R2) Section 4.8.9).
 If a witness is required, the witness should sign and personally date the witness section of the consent forms. - Once all parties have signed the Informed Consent documentation, the participant should receive a copy of this and all other written information and media provided to the participant that were used as part of the consent process.
 A copy of the signed consent documentation should be placed in the participant's medical record to indicate that person is participating in research as part of their medical care. - Withdrawal of consent must be adequately informed; participants may withdraw their consent at any time without giving a reason.